dariosky/wallmeter/README.md

 # WALL-METER #

-Wall-meter is a personal financial manager with solid features and great potential :-)
+Wall-meter is a personal finance manager with solid features and great potential :-)

 ### What is this for? ###